spinalcord/lazy-list-box-godot/README.md

 # LazyListBox for Godot 4.4+

 A high-performance List-Box control that can handle thousands of items.
 Works with a data template.
+Leave a Star if you will ⭐

 ## Features
 - Virtual scrolling for optimal performance